coreinfrastructure/best-practices-badge/doc/other.md

         (typically by pointing to something).
         There are a number of coding standards that can be recommended for specific languages.
-        Widely-used coding standards that include ways to reduce the likelihood of defects (including vulnerabilities) might be especially helpful.
+        Widely used coding standards that include ways to reduce the likelihood of defects (including vulnerabilities) might be especially helpful.
         Projects can create their own coding standard by referring to an existing one and then adding their own additions or exceptions.